tmaiaroto/aegis/README.md

 #### Running Tests

 Goconvey is used for testing, just be sure to exclude the `docs` directory.
 For example: `goconvey -excludedDirs docs`

+Otherwise, tests will run and also include the `docs` folder which will likely have problems.